 Not far from Shikellamy State Park is also the Sunbury Riverfront Park, which features a one-mile walking trail alongside the Susquehanna River.
 In the summer, you will also have views of Lake Augusta—a seasonal lake that forms with the inflation of the Adam T. Bower Memorial Dam.

 Following your riverside stroll or day of fishing, head on over to downtown Sunbury to Eclipse Craft Brewing Company.
-These local brewers make their moon-themed beer on site alongside specialty pizzas showcasing fresh, local ingredients.
+These local brewers make their beer on site alongside specialty pizzas showcasing fresh, local ingredients.
+(For the pickle lovers out there, the “Dill Dough” Pizza is a must!)
+Another great option is Hidden Stories Brewing Company, where you can savor brewery fresh craft ales, curated cocktails made with PA spirits, and select PA-made wines.
+Both locations have live music on select nights.

 Photo: Sunbury Riverfront Park